nss-cohort-36/c36-class-website/README.md

     If you wish to fork, download, or clone this repository for your own use, please include the following copyright at the bottom of the website upon deployment:
     © 2020.
 Nashville Software School Day Cohort 36
-    React Template Adapted From: <a href="https://www.linkedin.com/in/julian-garcia/">Julian Garcia</a>, <a href="https://www.linkedin.com/in/samanthapita/">Sam Pita</a>, <a href="https://www.linkedin.com/in/lauren-riddle/">Lauren Riddle</a> from Cohort 36
-    Original Template Repository: https://github.com/nss-cohort-36/nss-cohort-36.github.io
+    React Template Adapted From: Julian Garcia, Sam Pita, and Lauren Riddle from Cohort 36 Original Template Repository: https://github.com/nss-cohort-36/nss-cohort-36.github.io